JTC191/food-delivery-app/README.md

 - Contributed to the SQL database design and schema creation

-- Participated in testing and debugging throughout the development process
+- Participated in testing and debugging

 Alek Karoli
 - Implemented user authentication and session management